ericwbailey/alfred-wcag-workflow/README.md

 ## Thank you

-Thank you to [Wayne Elgin](https://github.com/esjay) for his help with Alfred Workflow syntax.
+Thank you to [Wayne Elgin](https://github.com/esjay) for his help with how JavaScript and Alfred Workflow syntax intersect.

 ## License